 Can you do Bruges and Ghent in one day?

-I have mentioned in my Ghent post that you technically can do both in a day trip to Ghent and Bruges from Brussels, but in my opinion that is not ideal.
-Give yourself at least one day in Bruges and one day in Ghent.
+I have mentioned in my 1 Day in Ghent from Brussels that you technically can do a day trip to Ghent and Bruges from Brussels, but in my opinion that is not ideal.
+Give yourself at least a day in Bruges and one day in Ghent.

 Bruges is Walkable